dachcom-digital/pimcore-members/README.md

 Add frontend user authentication and document restriction to pimcore 5.0.

 #### Requirements
 * Pimcore 5.
-Only with Build 96 or greater.
+Only with Build 105 or greater.

+#### Pimcore 4
+Get the Pimcore4 Version [here](https://github.com/dachcom-digital/pimcore-members/tree/pimcore4).

 #### Features
 * Create Members in Backend